- Colleges

 How do I find Native American scholarships?

-There are many resources to help you find scholarships for Native American.
+There are many resources to help you find scholarships for Native American students.

 Scholarship resources